jinyus/dart_beacon/lints/README.md

   state_beacon_lint:
 ```

-Enable the `custom_lint` plugin in your `analysis_options.yaml` file.
+Enable the `custom_lint` plugin in your `analysis_options.yaml` file by adding the following.
-Create the file if it doesn't exist and add the following:

 ```yaml
 analyzer:
     plugins:
         - custom_lint
 ```

+NB: Create the file if it doesn't exist.

 ## Pitfalls of state_beacon